bernardo1024/Sanwaf-UI-2-Server/README.md

               Format:  --strict:<true/false(default)/less>
               Example: --strict:less

+          [xml-start]	Unique string identifier used as the start position in the sanwaf.xml file. xml-start & xml-end indicate where in the xml file to place the results of the operation xml-start must be in a valid xml comment format: <!--YOUR-STRING--> as the start & end markers are not replaced/removed
+	           	 If not provided, the value defaults to: <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-START~~~ -->
+			           Format:		--placeholder-start:<unique-string-indicating-start-position>
+			           Example:	--placeholder-start:<!--~~endpoints-start-pos~~~-->

+	         [xml-end]	Unique string identifier used as the end position in the sanwaf.xml file.
+	         	   See above xml-start instructions
+	           	 If not provided, the value defaults to: <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-START~~~ -->
+			           Format:		--placeholder-start:<unique-string-indicating-start-position>
+			           Example:	--xml-end:<!--~~endpoints-end-pos~~~-->

           Note: When "--file" is specified, the file contents must include the following markers to place to generated XML:
-            Start Marker: <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-START~~~ -->
+            Start Marker: <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-START~~~ --> OR the value specified in the --placeholder-start parameter
-            End Marker:   <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-END~~~ -->
+            End Marker:   <!-- ~~~SANWAF-UI-2-SERVER-PLACEHOLDER-END~~~ -->   OR the value specified in the --placeholder-end parameter

             As the Sanwaf.xml file contains many sections, this controls where the output is placed